Esri/geoportal-server-catalog/README.md

 This repository thus contains the catalog capability of Geoportal Server, while it's sibling [geoportal-server-harvester](https://github.com/ArcGIS/geoportal-server-harvester) is the new harvester of Geoportal Server.

 ## Releases and Downloads
+- 2.0.1 - released June 24, 2016, click [here](https://github.com/ArcGIS/geoportal-server-catalog/releases) for release notes and downloads.
-- 2.0.0 - Initial release of geoportal-server-catalog.
+- 2.0.0 - released May 5, 2016, initial release of geoportal-server-catalog.
 Click [here](https://github.com/ArcGIS/geoportal-server-catalog/releases) for release notes and downloads.

 ## Features
 * Faceted Search - Configure different facets to allow your user to filter from the hay stack to the needle